mwat56/Nele/README.md

 >
 > will be left untouched as a normal hyperlink.
 >
-> This curtailment is introduced avoid messing up the overall layout of a posting: It wouldn't look good if every link in a sentence would be replaced by an image.
+> This restriction was introduced to avoid messing up the overall layout of a posting: It wouldn't look good if every link in a sentence would be replaced by an image.

 The commandline utility [wkhtmltoimage](https://wkhtmltopdf.org/downloads.html) is  **_required_**  for this `pageView` option to work.
 Under Linux this utility is usually part of your distribution.